turkeryilmaz/openairinterface5g/doc/MAC/mac-usage.md

   should be close to the target in the gNB configuration file, `pusch_TargetSNRx10`, which should be around 10 times the value shown in the log
+* Both ULSCH/DLSCH `CCE fail`: lists the number of failed CCE attempts.
+If this number gets high, it signifies that the scheduler tried to scheduled this UE, but could not allocate the DCI.

 In the last lines:
 * `MAC` shows the amount of MAC PDU bytes scheduled in transmit (`TX`,